tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

  */
 ```

-You can see in this example we actually count down, using 0 as the condition for when we will
+You can see in this example we actually count down (countdown--), using 0 as the condition for when we will
 terminate our loop.
-The structure may feel very different since the paranthesis are actually
+The structure may feel very different since the parenthesis are actually
 accepting three conditions instead of one.
 First you define a variable to use in a for loop,
 then you define the condition to run until, and last you define something to happen at the end
 of each loop (usually manipulating the variable you created).
 Here would be the same result as a